meta-llama/llama-stack/CONTRIBUTING.md

 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

+### Updating Provider Configurations

+If you have made changes to a provider's configuration in any form (introducing a new config key, or changing models, etc.), you should run `python llama_stack/scripts/distro_codegen.py` to re-generate various YAML files as well as the documentation.
+You should not change `docs/source/.../distributions/` files manually as they are auto-generated.

 ### Building the Documentation

 If you are making changes to the documentation at [https://llama-stack.readthedocs.io/en/latest/](https://llama-stack.readthedocs.io/en/latest/), you can use the following command to build the documentation and preview your changes.
 You will need [Sphinx](https://www.sphinx-doc.org/en/master/) and the readthedocs theme.